abhinav4848/_Obsidian-Others-Projects/Andy Matuschak/Many eminent thinkers need a writing surface to think.md

 # Many eminent thinkers need a writing surface to think

-Type of Link: 📝 Article
-Category talked about: Learning, Note taking
-Author: Andy Matuschak
-Completion Status: Finished
-Last edited time: January 18, 2024 7:55 PM

-# **Many eminent thinkers need a writing surface to think**

 Many of the most effective people I know—alive and dead—seem unable to do serious thinking without a writing surface in front of them.
-It seems to extend cognition somehow: perhaps it effectively extends one’s [Span of working memory](Span%20of%20working%20memory.md), or perhaps moving the fingers somehow contributes to the thinking.
+It seems to extend cognition somehow: perhaps it effectively extends one’s [[Span of working memory]], or perhaps moving the fingers somehow contributes to the thinking.

 For instance, in an interview with Charles Weiner, Richard Feynman said that for him (1973) the paper’s not just a record of work done in his head: